Skip to main content

 What Does the Average Funded Startup Spend on Engineering?

 Pilot.com's 2025 Startup Benchmark Report puts engineering at 40-60% of total spend for the average venture-backed company.
-That tracks with what we see.
-If you raised $5M and your engineering burn is above $50K/month, you've got roughly 8 months before you need to raise again or hit revenue targets.
-That math is non-negotiable.
+That tracks with what we see day to day.
+Raise $5M, let engineering burn run past $50K a month, and you've got roughly 8 months before you're either raising again or hitting your revenue targets.
+The math doesn't bend for anyone.

 Funding StageTypical RaiseYear 1 Engineering SpendTeam Size